 Organizational measures support the studyability of the program and help you to achieve the learning goals.
 Exemplary are these:

-- Optimized schedule design with little idle time and variety in offerings.
-Certain weekends are free of instruction (Easter and Christmas)
+Optimized scheduling with little idle time and variety in offerings.
+Certain weekends are free of instruction (Easter, Pentecost, Christmas).

-- Preview of contact hours and exam dates several months in advance
+Preview of contact hours and exam dates already several months in advance

-- Small group sizes - this creates room for individual supervision when working on practice examples, case studies, and projects.
+Small group sizes - this creates room for individual supervision when working on exercise examples, case studies and projects.

-- The availability of electronic media (scripts, eBooks, essays in subject databases) is very high and is constantly being expanded.
-In the study program, a high value is placed on face-to-face teaching in presence, alternating with virtual learning units.
+The availability of electronic media (scripts, eBooks, essays in specialized databases) is very high and is constantly being expanded.

 The Public Employment Service Austria (AMS) supports you in your continuing education with funding measures.
-Information at: www.ams.at (part-time education, educational leave)
+Information at: www.ams.at (part-time education leave, educational leave)